Guides for Brides logo

 What is Baraat?

-Traditionally, after the groom is dressed in his wedding attire, he mounts a white horse - decorated with colorful adornments as well - to the pandal.
+Traditionally, after the groom is dressed in his wedding attire, he mounts a white horse - decorated with colourful adornments as well - to the Gurudwara.
 Many modern Sikh grooms only ride a short distance to the wedding hall, or arrive in a flower-decorated car instead.
 He is accompanied by close family and friends singing and dancing.
 After the groom dismounts, he is welcomed by the bride's family with prayers, sweets, and cheers.

 What is Milni?

 The milni is the official meeting of both families.
 After reading the prayers from the Ardas, the bride's father welcomes the groom.
-Key male family members from both sides exchange garlands and greet each other, symbolizing the acceptance of two families into one.
+Key family members from both sides exchange garlands and greet each other, symbolizing the acceptance of two families into one.

 What is Anand Karaj?